Use the BlueXP platform REST APIs

 The following steps describe how to obtain the required authentication information and perform a REST API call.

-1. Optionally locate the Connector ID and client ID
+1. (Optional) Locate the Connector ID and client ID

-Several APIs require a Connector ID to route the request to the right Cloud Manager environment.
+Several BlueXP APIs require a Connector ID to route the request to the appropriate environment.
 You can also locate the related Client ID.
 See Get required identifiers for more information.